Back to All Events

 Understanding the forces reshaping global business

-Aparna Bharadwaj, Managing Director and Partner; Global Leader, Global Advantage Practice, Boston Consulting Group
+Aparna Bharadwaj, Global Leader, Global Advantage Practice, Boston Consulting Group

-Is globalisation dead?
-No, say Aparna Bharadwaj, Global Leader of BCG’s Global Advantage Practice.
-The game hasn’t changed, but we do need a new playbook, she argues.
+Globalisation may be down, but it’s not out.
+From COVID through to Donald Trump’s self-declared trade war on the world, multinationals and those who lead them have faced a challenging decade, but global companies remain significant wealth generators.
 While there’s been a lot of focus on US-China relations, multinationals operating in the Asia Pacific should be cognisant of the region’s strengths: its cost advantage; its natural resources, including rare earth oxides; its innovation; its capital, which is increasingly being deployed across borders; and its cultures, which are proving powerful influencers beyond the region.
-BCG’s research features a fascinating list of Asia Pacific challenger companies, from Cherry (China) through to Jollibee (Philippines).
-Join Aparna as she walks us through BCG’s latest Forces reshaping global business study, and explores the future of the region.
+For an optimistic take on the forces reshaping global business, we’ll be joined by the leader of Boston Consulting Group’s Global Advantage Practice Aparna Bharadwaj, and The Washington Post’s China Correspondent Christian Shepherd.
+Aparna will explore a fascinating list of Asia Pacific challenger companies, from Cherry (China) through to Jollibee (Philippines), as part of a review of where the region is at after almost 18 months of Trump in the White House.
+Christian will outline China’s approach to trade negotiations and competition with the US, and detail what that means for the broader Asia Pacific.
 Aparna is global leader for BCG’s Global Advantage practice, and part of the leadership team of BCG’s Center for Geopolitics.
-She is also a core member of BCG’s Marketing, Sales & Pricing and Public Sector practices.
-Previously, Aparna led the firm’s Center for Customer Insight globally across 50 markets.
 Prior to joining BCG, she held senior roles at Coca-Cola.
+Christian is a long-term observer of China, having covered the country from Beijing for the Financial Times and Reuters.

 Members may attend with a member of their Finance team.
-Light refreshments will be served.
+Luncheon and light refreshments will be served.